Hoists for students with learning support needs

-To get funding for a hoist for a student with special education needs, you can apply:
+To get funding for a hoist for a student with learning support needs, you can apply:

-- for Ministry funding – if it meets our criteria, we will fund it as part of the special education property modification process
+- for Ministry funding – if it meets our criteria, we will fund it as part of the Learning support property modification process

 - to the Ministry of Health for assistive equipment funding.

-For more information, go to furniture and equipment for students with special education needs.
+For more information, go to furniture and equipment for students with learning support needs.

 If you get a bathroom hoist funded through learning support property modification funding, it comes with a standard sling.
 However, some students may need a customised sling to meet their individual needs.